Apex Legends & Data Analysis

 I started recording the basic data you’ll see below on my Apex Legends games, specifically ranked games, queueing solo, on September 29, 2021.
 I had collected very similar data for years playing Apex – specifically the 60-man battle royale game – both individually and as a part of a three-man team.
 I’ve found I enjoy collecting this data not only for the fun in crunching the numbers and visualizing it, but also because it will (ideally) give me more information about how I play with each Legend, my strengths and weaknesses, if I play this game too often, etc.

 Previously, I had gone overboard collecting data – place we finished, shield level I had, gun I was using, shield level of teammates, etc. It took me about 2 minutes after each game to fill out and became a nightmare.
 I decided if I kept it simple by recording just the place we finished in, whether I was jumpmaster, how many kills & knockdowns I got, and how much damage I inflicted.
 All of this information is on display after each game, so there was no reason to rush/hope I remembered what gun I had used.
 It was simple and quick, two things I greatly appreciate as my attention span has atrophied over the years.
-I created a form, and at 7:16 pm EST I submitted my first line of data for a dumb project that has seen me track about 900 games so far.
+I created a form, and at 7:16 pm EST I submitted my first line of data for a dumb project that has seen me track over 1,000 games so far.

 What you’ll see below is an embedded Google form displaying my stats with each legend individually, while I was playing solo, on Playstation 4.
 I did not include games that I played with friends, as not only would that take away from the randomness encountered in the form of other teammates, but also because they play on PC, which forces me onto the PC servers.
 I also did not include any games in which I only had one teammate, as that would skew the data (and there was no spot on the form for number of teammates, and I did not want to edit it).
 Anything else was fair game, and is included below.
 This chart is live updating, so I suppose with a refresh you’ll be able to tell if I am sitting in my apartment in front of my TV.
 Please do not use this information to assassinate me.